 Writing intensive courses (W-Courses) are designed to teach writing within a discipline through writing assignments that are distributed across the entire term.
 In these courses, students will produce at least 20-24 pages of written work.
 A significant portion of this work should be substantially revised in response to instructor feedback and class discussion.

-B. Quantitative and Formal Reasoning
+B. Algebra and Quantitative and Formal Reasoning

 A Sequence of Two Courses in a Second Language